BikeBearLabs/arrow-atoms/readme.md

 An experimental WordPress plugin of server-side blocks, controlled using a functional language.

 > [!WARNING]
-> This plugin is in early development and is **not yet ready for production use**.
+> This plugin is in early development & is **not yet ready for production use**.
 >
 > ..._However_, there are large sites with real users currently using it.
 Do ensure you implement proper caching mechanisms & disaster fallback as warned in the [Current Limitations](#current-limitations) section.

 ## Installation

-Download [latest release](https://github.com/BikeBearLabs/arrow-atoms/releases/latest) of the plugin and install it in your WordPress site.
+Download [latest release](https://github.com/BikeBearLabs/arrow-atoms/releases/latest) of the plugin & install it in your WordPress site.

 > [!NOTE]
 > This plugin currently depends on **Advanced Custom Fields Pro (ACF Pro)**.